 Reporting responsibilities of waste dischargers are specified in CWC sections 13225(a), 13267(b), 13383, and 13387(b) and this Regional Water Board's Resolution No.73-16 and Order No. 93-113.
-At a minimum, each Self-Monitoring Report (SMR) shall include the following information:
+At a minimum, each Annual Self-Monitoring Report (SMR) shall include the following information (the Semi-annual Exceptions Letter is not subject to these requirements but must indicate any monitoring results that exceed their three year range of values):